Jako/ContextKeeper/docs/usage.md

 ------- | ----------- | -------
-contextkeeper.check_empty | Test the write restriction, even if the the system/usergroup/user setting `writable_contexts` is empty. | No contextkeeper.debug | Log debug information in the MODX error log. | No contextkeeper.writable_contexts | Comma separated list of writable context keys. | -
+contextkeeper.check_empty | Test the write restriction, even if the the system/usergroup/user setting `writable_contexts` is empty. | No contextkeeper.debug | Log debug information in the MODX error log. | No contextkeeper.disable_duplicate_button | Disable the duplicate button in resources of not writable contexts. | No contextkeeper.writable_contexts | Comma separated list of writable context keys. | -

 As always, these system settings can be overridden by user group and user